-- Clean the cap and area around the brake fluid reservoir with clean cloth.
+- Clean the cap and area around the brake fluid reservoir with a clean cloth.

 - Remove the cap and add the recommended brake fluid.
 The recommended brake fluid is printed on the top of the brake fluid reservoir.
-In a 2018 Tesla Model 3, the recommended brake fluid is DOT 3.
+The recommended brake fluid in a 2018 Tesla Model 3 is DOT 3.

 - Loosen the bleed valve at the brake caliper.

-- Have a friend press the brake pedal several times until brake fluid starts to drip from the bleed valve.
+- Have a friend press the brake pedal several times until brake fluid drips from the bleed valve.

 - Tighten the bleed valve while your friend keeps the brake pedal pressed, and the bleed valve is dripping brake fluid.
 You may have to repeat this procedure a few times.

 That’s it.
 Replacing the brake hose on a Tesla is relatively easy and requires about one hour.

 Start the procedure by bleeding the brake caliper furthest from the driver when bleeding the brake system.
 This means you should bleed the calipers on vehicles with the steering wheel on the left: 1. right rear, 2; left rear, 3; right front, 4; left front.